Olive Thomas

-Olive Thomas (born Oliva R. Duffy; October 20, 1894 – September 10, 1920) was an American silent-film actress, art model, and photo model.
+Olive Thomas (born Olive R. Duffy; October 20, 1894 – September 10, 1920) was an American silent-film actress, art model, and photo model.
+Her birth certificate appears to list her name as Oliva, but this is widely thought to be an error.
+In the 1900 census, she is listed as Olive R. Duffy.

 Thomas began her career as an illustrator's model in 1914, and moved on to the Ziegfeld Follies the following year.
 During her time as a Ziegfeld girl, she also appeared in the more risqué show The Midnight Frolic.
 In 1916, she began a successful career in silent films and would appear in more than 20 features over the course of her four-year film career.
-That year she also married actor Jack Pickford, the younger brother of fellow silent-film star Mary Pickford.
+That year, she married actor Jack Pickford, the younger brother of fellow silent-film star Mary Pickford.

-On September 10, 1920, Thomas died in Paris five days after ingesting her husband's syphilis medication, mercury dichloride, that brought on acute nephritis.
+On September 10, 1920, Thomas died in Paris five days after ingesting mercury bichloride, which brought on acute nephritis.
 Although her death was ruled accidental, news of her hospitalization and subsequent death were the subject of speculation in the press.
 Thomas's death is considered one of the first major Hollywood scandals.

 Early life

-Oliva R. Duffy was born in Charleroi, Pennsylvania, but often claimed her birth name was Oliveretta Elaine Duffy.
-She was the eldest of three children born to Rena and James Duffy, both of whom were of Irish descent.
-She had two brothers, James (born 1896) and William (born 1899), both of whom she later helped to secure work in the film industry; after serving in the United States Marine Corps in France during World War I, William worked as a cameraman and James worked as an assistant director.
-At the time of her death, both brothers were employed by Selznick Productions.
+Olive Duffy was born in Charleroi, Pennsylvania.
+She was the middle child of three born to Lourena ("Rena") and Michael Duffy, both of whom were of Irish descent.
+She had two brothers, James (born 1898) and Michael (born 1893).

+While most sources claim her father's name was James Duffy, that he was a steelworker, and that he died in a work-related accident, Olive's birth certificate (as presented in the documentary Everybody's Sweetheart) states that his name was Michael.
+The record of his death in the City of Allegheny, Pennsylvania, also shows his name as Michael, indicates that his occupation was "bricklayer," and states that his cause of death was pneumonia.

-Her father, James Duffy, was a steelworker and died in a work-related accident in 1906.
-After his death, the family moved to McKees Rocks, Pennsylvania, a small mill town.
-Thomas and her brothers often stayed with their grandparents while their mother Rena worked in a local factory.
+After her father's death, the family moved to McKees Rocks, Pennsylvania, a small mill town.
+Olive and her brothers often stayed with their grandparents while their mother Rena worked in a local factory.
 Rena Duffy later married Harry M. Van Kirk, a worker on the Pittsburgh and Lake Erie Railroad.
-Their only child together, daughter Harriet, was born in 1914 and died in a car accident in 1931.
+Their only child together, daughter Harriet, was born in 1914 and died in a car crash in 1931.